 \section{Introduction}

-Unmanned Aerial Vehicles (UAVs), particularly quadrotors, have been widely adopted for their exceptional maneuverability, hovering capability, and ability to navigate complex terrains, making them ideal for search and rescue, agriculture, and delivery.
-However, a key drawback is their high energy consumption, which requires significant power to counteract gravity\cite{lee2020fail}, resulting in limited flight endurance, typically ranging from 5 to 30 minutes\cite{dai2019analytical}.
+Unmanned Aerial Vehicles (UAVs), particularly quadrotors, are widely employed for their exceptional maneuverability, hovering capability, and ability to navigate complex terrains, making them ideal for search and rescue, agriculture, and delivery \cite{tian2025uavs}.
+However, a major limitation is their high energy consumption, since substantial power is required to counteract gravity \cite{lee2020fail}, thereby restricting their endurance.
+Typically, UAVs exhibit operational flight times ranging from 5 to 30 minutes \cite{dai2019analytical}.

 In contrast, Unmanned Ground Vehicles (UGVs) provide higher energy efficiency, greater payload capacity, and quieter operation, making them particularly well-suited for logistics and extended-duration missions in structured environments.
-However, they face challenges in terrain adaptability and are generally less effective than UAVs in traversing complex obstacles\cite{zheng2024capsulebot}.
-This limitation significantly reduces their effectiveness in unstructured or rugged terrains\cite{surmann2008teleoperated}.
+However, they face challenges in terrain adaptability and are generally less effective than UAVs in traversing complex obstacles \cite{zheng2024capsulebot}.
+This limitation significantly reduces their effectiveness in unstructured or rugged terrains \cite{araki2017multi}.

-To address the respective drawbacks of UAVs and UGVs, researchers propose various air-land bimodal vehicles, which combine the aerial agility of UAVs with the ground efficiency of UGVs.
-Several notable designs have emerged in the field of air-land bimodal vehicles.
-For instance, Yamada et al. \cite{yamada2017development} introduced a passive wheel bimodal vehicle that consist of a quadrotor for aerial flight and additional passive wheels attached to it for land movement.
-Similarly, Zhang et al. \cite{zhang2022autonomous,zhang2023model} proposed a passive wheel terrestrial-aerial bimodal vehicle with an navigation framework that enable the vehicle with full autonomy.
-Tan et al.\cite{tan2021multimodal} introduced a fly-drive vehicle integrating a hexacopter flight system with a four-wheel ground mobility system.
-There are also deformable bimodal vehicle designs \cite{david2021design,morton2017small, mintchev2018multi}, which can folds into a vehicle structure in wheeled land mode.
+To address the respective limitations of UAVs and UGVs, researchers have proposed various air-land bimodal vehicles that combine the aerial agility of UAVs with the ground efficiency of UGVs.
+Several notable design paradigms have emerged in the field of air–land bimodal vehicles.
+For instance, Yamada et al. \cite{yamada2017development} introduced a passive‑wheel bimodal vehicle, which incorporates a quadrotor for aerial flight and passive wheels for ground locomotion.
+Similarly, Zhang et al. \cite{zhang2022autonomous,zhang2023model} proposed a passive‑wheel terrestrial–aerial bimodal vehicle together with a navigation framework that enables autonomous flight.
+Tan et al. \cite{tan2021multimodal} introduced a fly–drive vehicle integrating a hexacopter flight system with a four‑wheel ground mobility system.
+There are also deformable bimodal vehicle designs \cite{david2021design,morton2017small}, which can fold into a vehicle structure in wheeled land mode.